 Artificial intelligence (AI)

-AI using computer systems to do tasks that typically only humans have been able to do.
+AI uses computer systems to do tasks that typically only humans have been able to do.
 A quintessential example is IBM Watson’s ability to learn games to the point of beating human chess and Jeopardy champions.

 Business intelligence (BI)